• Home

 - The validity of your passport should be 6 months from the date of arrival in Indonesia.

-- Those with family/friends in Indonesia have the option of obtaining a social/cultural visa.
-This is similar to the tourist visa, also costing $50, but it must be sponsored by an Indonesian-citizen friend or family member.
-If sponsored by an Indonesian spouse or parent, the social/cultural visa can be converted within Indonesia to a KITAS, or temporary residence permit.The social/cultural visa is extendable, one month at a time, up to four times (total stay of six months).
+- Those with family/ friends in Indonesia have the option of obtaining a social/ cultural visa.
+This is similar to the tourist visa, but it must be sponsored by an Indonesian-citizen friend or family member.
+If sponsored by an Indonesian spouse or parent, the social/ cultural visa can be converted within Indonesia to a KITAS, or temporary residence permit.
+The social/ cultural visa is extendable, one month at a time, up to four times (total stay of six months).

 - The visa validity counts from the first day of arrival.
 Therefore, if you arrive in Indonesia on 12th July, for example, your visa will expire on 10th August.
-There is a daily overstay fee of 300,000rp, for staying beyond the expiry of your visa.
+There is a daily overstay fee, for staying beyond the expiry of your visa.
 For short overstays this is a formality (albeit increasingly expensive), however it is best not to overstay.
 Beyond sixty days of overstay it is a criminal matter.

-The airport departure tax, formerly payable in cash, has now (for tickets bought after 9th February 2015, or 25th February 2015 for Air Asia) been included in the cost of the ticket, so you no longer need cash when leaving the airport.
+- The airport departure tax, formerly payable in cash, has now ( for tickets bought after 9th February 2015, or 25th February 2015 for Air Asia) been included in the cost of the ticket, so you no longer need cash when leaving the airport.

 Visa Extensions